jjziets/vasttools/README.md

 sudo chmod +x speedtest-cli
 ```

+This updated your speedtest to the newer one and tranlsate the output so that vast demon can use it.
+If your now get slower speeds follow this
+## If migrating from prior bintray install instructions please first...
+# sudo rm /etc/apt/sources.list.d/speedtest.list
+# sudo apt-get update
+# sudo apt-get remove speedtest
+## Other non-official binaries will conflict with Speedtest CLI
+# Example how to remove using apt-get
+# sudo apt-get remove speedtest-cli
+sudo apt-get install curl
+curl -s https://packagecloud.io/install/repositories/ookla/speedtest-cli/script.deb.sh | sudo bash
+sudo apt-get install speedtest

 ## Analytics dashboard(Outdated and broken)
 This is an analytics dashboard for remotely monitoring system information as well as tracking earnings.